 in the book:

-Advanced Buteyko Breathing Exercises" (Kindle and paperback) on Amazon.com or
+" Advanced Buteyko Breathing Exercises" (Kindle and paperback) on Amazon.com or

-Breathing Exercises" (in PDF format) on this site.
+"Advanced Buteyko Breathing Exercises" (in PDF format) on this site.

 - This page in Spanish: La pérdida de la sensibilidad de CO2 y ejercicios de respiración.

-You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
+You can leave your grammatically correct feedback and/or comment on the most relevant page.
+It may be below.
 Thanks.